 Now that you’ve determined what your ideal candidate looks like, you can advertise the role.
 You’ll want the job description, qualifications, and responsibilities to be very clear.
 When interviewing candidates, give them a sense of what an average “day in the life” of their role looks like.
 The clearer you are about what the position is, the more likely you’ll be able to find a good, long-term fit.

 On websites like LinkedIn or Indeed, you can browse potential candidate profiles.
 When reaching out to candidates, be sure to introduce yourself and the company you work for.
-Let them know how you found their profile, and what stood out about it as well as the position that you’d like them to apply for if they are interested.
+Let them know how you found their profile, and what stood out about it as well as the position that you’d like them to apply.

 Find Your Ideal Candidate Using Cura HR